-If problematic species do not meet the Forested Land Criteria, or the three additional conditions specified in the Criteria, the site can be eligible for a variance to allow problematic species to be left in place without further reclamation, if all of the following requirements are met:
+If the site does not meet the Forested Land Criteria, and/or the three additional conditions specified in the Criteria, the site may be eligible for a variance to allow problematic species to be left in place without further reclamation, if the site has the following characteristics:

-- The site is passing the Forested Land Criteria for vegetation (excluding weeds), which should be an indicator that the site is on a trajectory towards native species dominance: - o If a Natural Recovery Site (regardless of reclamation date): A minimum of 25% canopy cover of herbaceous species; and, a minimum 25% canopy cover of woody species or a minimum stem count of 5/10 m2 plot (i.e., 5,000 stems/ha), and the plants are healthy.
+- 1. The site is passing the Forested Land Criteria for vegetation (excluding weeds), which should be an indicator that the site is on a trajectory towards native species dominance: - If a Natural Recovery Site (regardless of reclamation date): A minimum of 25% canopy cover of herbaceous species; and a minimum 25% canopy cover of woody species or a minimum stem count of 5/10 m2 plot (i.e., 5,000 stems/ha), and the plants are healthy. - If a Planted Site: A minimum of 25% canopy cover of herbaceous species; and a minimum 25% canopy cover of woody species or a minimum stem count of 2/10 m2 plot (i.e., 2,000 stems/ha), and the plants are healthy.